Product

 Mandating that the entire German healthcare industry adopts a new real time communication standard has ignited an entire ecosystem.

-German hosting companies, such as Deutsche Telekom and STACKIT, and systems integrators like Adesso, Arvato are partnering with innovative Matrix-based firms like Element (for backends) and Famedly (for frontends).
+German hosting companies, such as Deutsche Telekom, and systems integrators like Adesso, Arvato are partnering with innovative Matrix-based firms like Element (for backends) and Famedly (for frontends).

 Matrix is an open source protocol.